HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 #### Experimental Capability – Update events outside of current context

 {% include infonote.html text='Implementer feedback on safety and complexity vs value of content updates (1) to a report other than the one being authored, and/or (2) outside of a user session entirely.
-Also, why shouldn't this interaction simply use standard RESTful FHIR?' %}
+Also, why shouldn\'t this interaction simply use standard RESTful FHIR?' %}

 This capability is deemed experimental due to low production adoption and evaluation of potential risk patient safety.
 This capability may change or be removed in future versions of this specification.